Maker and Organiser in Folkestone, UK, He/Him

-I hope to find a brilliant company to call home soon, but I'm also open to freelance work.
-If you're interested in working with me, please get in touch – contact details are below. 👈(ﾟヮﾟ👈)
+You've reached my portfolio – welcome!
+I'm looking for work and hope to find a brilliant company to call home soon, but also open to freelance work.

-Multidisciplinary creative maker and organiser interested in sustainability and sparking positive change.
-I bridge the undefined gap between design, marketing, operations, and communications.
+Multi-hyphenate creative, maker and organiser interested in sustainability and sparking positive change.
+I bridge the undefined gap between operations, design, marketing and communications.
 Operating worldwide on GMT.

 I helped Blueberry quadruple their email open rate and accelerate their social media engagement.
 I've also overseen a soft rebrand and produced many custom designs.
 I'm glad that my efforts here have contributed to the continued success of independent editors, designers and visual artists.